jimhigson/oboe.js-dissertation/main/main.md

 updated but do not avoid change altogether if a service format is refactored.
 In the *Red Queen's race* it took "all the running you can do, to keep in the same place".
-Ideally a programmer should only have to expend effort so that their code does something new, or performs better something that it already did, not to stay still.
-Following an object oriented encapsulation of data such that a caller does not have to concern itself with the data structures behind an interface the internal implementation may be changed without disruptions to the rest of the code base.
+Ideally a programmer should only have to expend effort so that their code does something new, or perform better something that it already did, not to stay still.
+Following an object oriented encapsulation of data such that a caller does not have to concern itself with the data structures behind an interface, the internal implementation may be changed without disruptions to the rest of the code base.
 However, when the structure of the inter-object composition is revised, isolation from the changes is less often recognised as a